Lonewolfenrir/FunSec/README.md

 ## Contact ##

-For further information or feedback please contact baptista.joao33@gmail.com.
+For further information or feedback please open a issue thread.

 ## License ##

 GPLv3, see LICENSE file for more information.

-## Version ##

-Version: 1.0

-Last Updated: 03/01/16